rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Do not rob the poor, because he is poor, or crush the afflicted at the gate, ^2222

-for the Lord will plead their cause and rob of life those who rob them. ^2223
+for the LORD will plead their cause and rob of life those who rob them. ^2223

 Make no friendship with a man given to anger, nor go with a wrathful man, ^2224